Jiří Hauschka: Work

-He has a characteristic sense of the surface composition, a distinctive contour line, symbolic colourfulness and, in particular, characteristic fluidity of forms, adding organic dynamics to the depicted objects.
-His landscape paintings often reflect fascination by the magic and mystique of the forest, with an almost gloomy atmosphere of forest mists.
-Hauschka is fascinated by spaces of a modern city which speak through their history.
-He is also attracted by the places where a man has left his footprint, and thus he often places a human figure into his compositions.
+He has a sense of the surface composition, a distinctive contour line, symbolic colourfulness and, in particular, characteristic fluidity of forms, adding organic dynamics to the depicted objects.
+His landscape paintings often reflect fascination with the magic and mystique of the forest, with an almost gloomy atmosphere of forest mists.
+Hauschka is fascinated by the spaces of a modern city which speak of their history.
+He is also attracted by the places where humans have left footprints, and often places a human figure into his compositions.
 Edward Lucie-Smith wrote about him: "Jiri Hauschka is one of the most interesting artists who have appeared on the Czech scene during a quarter century after the fall of communism."